• blogangle-right

 How Long Does It Take to Get CMMC 2.0 Certified?

-1. Enforcement is no longer theoretical
+1. CMMC enforcement is no longer theoretical

 Preparing for CMMC certification, especially for a Level 2 certification, can take several months—or longer—depending on your current posture, resource availability, and assessment readiness.
 The earlier you start, the more options you’ll have.